ilevd/hicosql/README.md

   - clear_user_tample
   - insert_users

-#-- Such datathings wiil be ignored - it is up to you to make the functionality of your application.
+#-- Such datathings will be ignored - it is up to you to make the functionality of your application.

 ```